technicalguru/php-database/README.md

 interface will make it easier to find objects by ID, create and update them, using special data objects of your own.

-Finally, a Query API is provided to support a flexible, SQL dialect independent restriction writing.
+Finally, a Query API is provided to support a flexible writing of restrictions - independant of any SQL dialect.

 # License
 This project is licensed under [GNU LGPL 3.0](LICENSE.md).